 First, it is necessary for the physician to determine if the patient’s sleeplessness is caused by medical or psychological factors.

-The medical reasons that may induce insomnia are conditions such as snoring, sleep paralysis, restless legs, cataplexy, sleep apnea, hypnopompic or hypnagogic hallucinations, and excessive daytime sleepiness.
+The medical reasons that may induce insomnia are conditions such as snoring, sleep paralysis, restless legs, cataplexy, sleep apnea, hypnopompic or hypnagogic hallucinations, and excessive daytime fatigue.

 The medical reasons can also be excluded by conducting lab tests for iron levels in the blood, liver, and kidney pathology.